Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/c/cotainr/README.md

     image for `lumi-g` to rocm-6.0.3.
 The previous `lumi-g` and `lumi-g-classic` are removed due to lack of official support for the ROCm 5.x based environments.

+### Version 2025.03.0

+-   Trivial port of the previous EasyConfigs, but with additional images.